In this Cisco CCNA tutorial, you’ll learn about Layer 4 of the OSI model, the Transport Layer. Scroll down for video and also text tutorial.

 In the example here, I've got a sender on the left and there's going to be a couple of receivers over on the right.
 The sender sends some email SMTP traffic to the top receiver on port 25, and it also sends some web traffic on HTTP port 80 to the bottom receiver.
 It's also sending email traffic on port 25 to the bottom receiver as well.

 You can see from the sender on the left, we've got three sessions from it.
 The top receiver on the right, we've got one session and on the bottom receiver, we've got two sessions.
-It's layer four, the transport layer, that is responsible for tracking and keeping control of the different sessions on our host.
+It's Layer 4, the Transport Layer, that is responsible for tracking and keeping control of the different sessions on our host.

 Layer 4 Port Numbers